What's my plan?

 Considerations

-- To set up your integration, you must be a Zendesk Support administrator and Salesforce administrator.
+• You must be a Zendesk Support administrator and Salesforce administrator to set up your integration.
+If you can't use the System Administrator profile in Salesforce, a user with the required profile permissions can connect the integration.
 You can't use an API-only Salesforce user to connect the integration.

 Connecting your Salesforce organization